-Highlights of the 2010 ADA Standards for accessible design, and 2009 ICC A117.1 accessible and usable buildings and facilities
+Highlights of the ADA Standards for Accessible Design, and ICC A117.1 Accessible and Usable Buildings and Facilities

-Door hardware (ADA: 404.2.7; A117.1: 404.2.6)
+Door and gate hardware (ADA: 404.2.7; A117.1: 404.2.6)

-Note: The 2010 ADA standards refers to section 309.4 regarding operation of door hardware.
+Note: The 2010 ADA standards refer to section 309.4 regarding operation of door hardware.
 This section requires operable parts to be operable with one hand and no tight grasping, pinching or twisting of the wrist, similar to the requirements of A117.1.
 However, section 309.4 also limits the force to activate operable parts to five pounds (22.2 N) maximum.
-ICC A117.1 does not include this limitation on operational force.
+The 2009 edition of ICC A117.1 does not include this limitation on operational force, but the 2017 edition requires hardware to operate with a maximum of 15 pounds in a forward, pushing or pulling motion, or 28 inch-pounds, maximum, of rotational motion.

-- Handles, pulls, latches, locks, and other operable parts - shape that is easy to grasp with one hand - no tight grasping, tight pinching, or twisting of the wrist to operate (figure 3) - A117.1 exempts locks used only for security purposes and not for normal operation - ADA refers to section 309.4 which requires a maximum of five pounds (22.2 N) to operate - ADA notes that door hardware operated with a closed fist or loose grip accommodates the greatest range of users - hardware requiring simultaneous hand and finger movements is not recommended - Operable hardware must be mounted 34 inches (865 mm) to 48 inches (1220 mm) above the floor or ground (except locks used only for security purposes) - ADA allows existing locks in any location at existing glazed doors without stiles, existing rolling grilles or similar doors with locks at the top or bottom rail - ADA allows access gates in pool, spa, and hot tub enclosures to have hardware mounted at 54 inches (1370 mm) maximum above the floor or ground - latches may not be self-locking devices operated by key, combination or electronic function - Operating hardware for sliding doors must be exposed and usable from both sides when doors are fully open (pocket doors must project from the pocket when fully open, to allow access to hardware)
+- Handles, pulls, latches, locks, and other operable parts - shape that is easy to grasp with one hand - no tight grasping, tight pinching, or twisting of the wrist to operate (figure 3) - ADA notes that door hardware operated with a closed fist or loose grip accommodates the greatest range of users - hardware requiring simultaneous hand and finger movements is not recommended - Operable hardware must be mounted 34 inches (865 mm) to 48 inches (1220 mm) above the floor or ground (except locks operated by security personnel) - ADA allows existing locks in any location at existing glazed doors without stiles, existing rolling grilles or similar doors with locks at the top or bottom rail - ADA allows access gates in pool, spa, and hot tub enclosures to have hardware mounted at 54 inches (1370 mm) maximum above the floor or ground if latches are not self-locking devices operated by key, combination or electronic function - Operating hardware for sliding doors must be exposed and usable from both sides when doors are fully open (pocket doors must project from the pocket when fully open, to allow access to hardware)